EckoTan0804/academic-kickstart/content/ai/deep-learning/encoder-decoder/transformer.md

 We can think of how maintaining a hidden state allows an RNN to incorporate its representation of previous words/vectors it has processed with the current one it’s processing. **Self-attention is the method the Transformer uses to bake the “understanding” of other relevant words into the one we’re currently processing.**

-{{< figure src="http://jalammar.github.io/images/t/transformer_self-attention_visualization.png" title="When encoding the word 'it' in 5.encoder (the top encoder in the stack), part of the attention mechanism was focusing on 'The Animal', and baked a part of its representation into the encoding of 'it'." numbered="true" >}}
+{{< figure src="http://jalammar.github.io/images/t/transformer_self-attention_visualization.png" title="When encoding the word 'it' in 5.encoder (the top encoder in the stack), part of the attention mechanism was focusing on 'The Animal', and baked a part of its representation into the encoding of 'it'.
+(Visualization source: [Tensor2Tensor notebook](https://colab.research.google.com/github/tensorflow/tensor2tensor/blob/master/tensor2tensor/notebooks/hello_t2t.ipynb))" numbered="true" >}}

 #### Self-Attention in Detail